Updated February 22, 2019

 While many of the foreign glass blocks have similar patterns to Pittsburgh Corning (for example the “wave” pattern from Mulia Inc, an Indonesian manufacturer, looks similar to P.C’s “decora” pattern), their blocks are not a perfect match.
 The sand (a key element in the manufacturing of glass) of each country will create a different hue for the blocks and the patterns inside the glass are slightly different.

-What I would recommend would be to call an existing P.C. distributor, dealer or go to your local home center and pick up some extra glass blocks and store them away in case yours are broken or vandalized.
-While it is possible common pattern blocks (like the Pittsburgh Corning “Decora” pattern) could be made in the future it is in my opinion unlikely since the foreign companies have patterns similar to this already.
+What I would recommend would be to call a former P.C. distributor or dealer and pick up some extra glass blocks and store them away in case yours are broken or vandalized (since this article was written 3 years ago there are very small supplies left – I know a few places you can get these blocks, but they are becoming a needle in a haystack).
+While it is possible common pattern blocks (like the Pittsburgh Corning “Decora” pattern) could be made in the future it is in my opinion unlikely since the foreign companies have patterns similar to this already (in fact, 3 years later no manufacturer has made the old Pittsburgh Corning patterns – with the exception of Vistabrik – discussed below).

 For these products my prediction is Pittsburgh Corning will at some point sell their molds and technology to one of the existing foreign companies.
 In the short run I would recommend any architect or builder with a project needing this material get their order placed now.